aymanbazyan/storeflow-docs/docs/01-Overview/01-About.md

 #### **And there's more!**

-_Last updated on August 16, 2025 by Ayman._
+_Last updated on September 3, 2025 by Ayman._

 <!-- - **Real-time Notifications:** See new orders appear instantly without needing to refresh the page. -->
 <!-- - **Improved Loading:** Skeleton screens provide a faster, smoother browsing experience. -->